MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-how-set-up-payment-application-rules.md

 ---
-title: Set Up Rules for Automatic Application of Payments
+title: Rules for Automatic Application of Payments
-description: On the Payment Application Rules page, you set up rules to govern how payments/bank transactions should be automatically applied to their related open ledger entries when you use the Apply Automatically function on the Payment Reconciliation Journal page.
+description: Read about how to set Up Rules for the Automatic Application of Payments on the Payment Application Rules page.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual